-Yep, asparagus is good for you, so even if you don’t grow it yourself, grab a big bunch from a nearby farmer’s’ market when it’s in season locally.
+Yep, asparagus is good for you, so even if you don’t grow it yourself, grab a big bunch from a nearby farmers’ market when it’s in season locally.
+Here’s how asparagus benefits you—and the answer to our most common question about asparagus’s smell!

 Using a pickaxe to break up the dense iron-oxide hardpan beneath the thin topsoil of my hillside vegetable garden, then filling the trench with a thick layer of good topsoil mixed with compost, I planted my first asparagus roots 35 years ago.